 Hello!
 My name is Amber Magnolia Hill.
-I was born on February 8th, 1981 in South Lake Tahoe, CA, love swimming and being in water, and cringe when people write their own bios in the third person, so I finally deleted mine that did that.
+I was born on a snowy winter day in South Lake Tahoe, CA, love swimming and being in water, and cringe when people write their own bios in the third person, so I finally deleted mine that did that.

 Mythic Medicine was born out of a desire to share knowledge about herbalism, deepening our ancestral connections, and all the ways we come to know the deep self.